Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/PROTOTYPE.md

 How you are breaking down the project and who is responsible for which parts.

-5/25/25 - create all files and classes-both Eva--complete candy and swap logic
-Maya---start animation and displaying of first xp level for just candies

-5/27/25
-Eva---complete logic for special candies, and jellies Maya---animation for bombs

-5/29/25
-Eva---complete/continue working on logic for chocolate/ fixing other logic if not finished Maya---do animation and displaying of Jellies and level info
+5/26/25
+ - Basic class structure outline in processing

+5/30/25
+ - Button done

+5/31/25
+ - Very basic Sweet, Candy & Candy's descdendants done (chocolate and jelly are nice to have)

+6/1/25
+ - JellyJive and part of Level done

 6/2/25
+ - Level done, everything functional though not pretty

+6/3/25
+ - Chocolate and jelly done

+6/5/25
+ - Backgrounds started on, graphics shinier

+6/7/25
+ - Great graphics, animations ok, start on sound

+6/9/25
+ - Done!
+With everything.
+MUST WORK.

+~~5/25/25 - create all files and classes-both~~ ~~Eva--complete candy and swap logic~~
+~~Maya---start animation and displaying of first xp level for just candies~~

+~~5/27/25~~
+~~Eva---complete logic for special candies, and jellies~~ ~~Maya---animation for bombs~~

+~~5/29/25~~
+~~Eva---complete/continue working on logic for chocolate/ fixing other logic if not finished~~ ~~Maya---do animation and displaying of Jellies and level info~~

+~~6/2/25~~
-Eva---work on logic for goals of different difficulty Maya---graphics, possibly sounds, main screen if possible.
-If not, finish graphics - we will discuss any logic not working
+~~Eva---work on logic for goals of different difficulty~~ ~~Maya---graphics, possibly sounds, main screen if possible.
+If not, finish graphics - we will discuss any logic not working~~